 I am the only passenger on the early morning ferry and cycle alone along the Ross of Mull road.
 My keen eyes spot a disturbance in the water – a pair of otters feeding and playing.
 I sit and watch them through my binoculars for half-an-hour.
 The rest is timely, as I ascend through Glen More to Craignure to catch a ferry just in time to Oban, giving me a few hours to re-stock and dry out my tent.

 Colonsay is my next island, a couple of hours from Oban, on a service that operates Monday, Wednesday, Friday, Sunday.
 This means two nights on the island, wild camping again, as the hostels are closed.
 The island is somewhat cliquey, welcome waves are replaced by stares of disapproval.
 Undeterred I explore rough tracks to find two comfortable pitches, far from civilisation.
 The first nestled in the dunes and the latter tucked behind a crag, to shield my tent from strengthening winds and rain.
 The island has remote golden sand beaches, on which I did not see another soul.
 I had pitched close to otter setts, but tracks and scats revealed it abandoned, perhaps.
 The cycle south was relaxed, but with the same unwelcome vibe, save from local farmers, busily rearranging the hay bails.
 My destination was Oronsay, an island on the southern tip which can only be reached at low tide, which was due at 11:32AM.
 Time to walk across and explore, returning early with adequate contingency as I had no local knowledge of the window of opportunity.
 My second night was rough, praying my tent pole would hold against strong winds, which had veered abruptly overnight.
 I survived, to be woken by what I thought was a screeching owl.
-I popped my head slowly out of the tent door to see another sea eagle, barely 10-metres above me, perched on the electricity pylon.
+I popped my head slowly out of the tent door to see another sea eagle, just above me, perched on the electricity pylon.
 Proper goosebumps.

 Returning to Oban, I went to bed early and set my alarm for the early ferry service to Tiree and Coll.
 Riding in the dark to the terminal, the friendly CalMac staff recognised this mad cyclist.
 Boarding last, the ferry glided out from Oban Bay and through the Sound of Mull, to call first at Coll, but later at Tiree, where I disembarked.
 Tiree has a reputation for strong winds, but today a single dark rain cloud followed me around the island.
 I got soaked again, deciding between bothering to put waterproof trousers or cycling forward into drier air.
 I planned to wild camp, but the local campsite provided shelter and I could unload my bike and go exploring.
 First, I climbed to the radar station, to extensive views south to the Skerryvore and Dubh Artach lighthouses and then studied the historic ports used in the construction of the former, before chatting to the surfers on the beaches.
 Tiree is famous for wind surfing and surfing.
 It was easy to get into a pleasant conversation with chilled out guys, waiting for the tide.
 I woke early again, but after a group just leaving at first light to catch their wave.
 A gentle cycle to the ferry port and then on to Coll – a short crossing, made exciting my the sight of a pod of Common Dolphins, playing in the bow waves and showing off in general.